 Schedule the next three days just for you and be sure to practice some extreme self-care.
 Tell your boss you’re taking a holiday day and skip work on Tuesday 15th June.
 Don’t touch your keyboard or look at your screen until you are back at work on Wednesday 16th June.
 Spend all that glorious, screen-free time moving your body, reading a book, walking around your neighbourhood, connecting with your family, having a massage or facial … whatever relaxes you and makes you happy and grounded.

-Sing along with Boyd Owen who prepared this special rendition of You Raise Me Up especially for Global Wellness Day and its media partner the positive news site Happy-Ali.com .
+Sing along with Boyd Owen who prepared this special rendition of You Raise Me Up especially for Global Wellness Day.
 The special rendition of this song (music and lyrics by Brendan Graham and Rolf Løvland) is sung by Boyd and the Māori Choir – Te Whānau O Pukehuia.

 5. Take A Walk On The Beach (And Bring Home Some Rubbish)